![]() |

 were otherwise left largely undisturbed, a policy sometimes described

-On 8 December 1941, the garrison consisted of 156 Marines, 271 sailors, 246 native soldiers of the Guam Insular Guards.
+On 8 December 1941, the garrison consisted of 156 Marines, 271 sailors, and 246 native soldiers of the Guam Insular Guards.
 Ships in the harbor included AM Penguin and AG Robert L. Barnes, a fuel storage ship.

 The island was recaptured from the Japanese in 1944 after a bloody campaign in which Saipan and Tinian were also taken.
 Thereafter it became an important forward base and headquarters for the Pacific Fleet.